SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 Now the server is finished and we can test it.
-First let us begin by starting it:
+First, let us begin by starting it:

 ```
 	TCServer startOn: 8181
 ```

-Now we can verify that it is running either with a web browser \(Figure *@running@*\), or with a Zinc expression as follows:
+Now we can verify that it is running either with a web browser (Figure *@running@*), or with a Zinc expression as follows:

 ```
 ZnClient new url: 'http://localhost:8181/messages/count' ; get